Charul192/UrlShortner/README.md

 ---

 ## 💡 Future Scope
-- ⏳ Expiry support for links
+- 🔁 Expiry support for short links
-- 👤 User login & dashboard
-- 📊 Graphs/charts for analytics
+- 📊 Graphical analytics (charts for visits)
-- 📷 QR code generation
+- 📸 QR code generation
+- 📬 Email verification
+- 🔐 Password hashing (currently passwords are stored as plain text)

 ---

 ## 👩‍💻 Author
 - Made with ❤️ by Charul192
-- Feel free to connect or contribute!
+- Feel free to fork, clone, or contribute!